Pocoyo: Pocoyo Party

 Pocoyo Party was released for the PlayStation 4 and Nintendo Switch on 15 April 2021, and published by RECOTechnology.

 In Pocoyo Party, following the events of the episode, "The Videogame Party", Pocoyo writes invitations to his party but Angry Alien (disguised as a mailman) steals the invitations but accidentally drops each of them in different locations.
 The player will play the role as Pocoyo and play multiple mini games to try and retrieve the invitations before the party starts.

-Others

-Alongside those games various app games have been released based on the franchise.